turri21/SuperCassetteVision_Senhor/Readme.md

 ## Features
 - Just enough to boot the internal ROM, run its built-in video test, and render it.

-## Building from source

-Today, the boot ROM must be available at FPGA design compile time:
-- Acquire upd7801g.s01 (MD5 sum 635a978fd40db9a18ee44eff449fc126)
-- Convert to hexadecimal bytes, one per line (as expected by Verilog function $readmemh)
-- Copy to rtl/scv/bootrom.hex

-These steps will be replaced by a runtime boot.rom loader.

 ## Installation
-(Copy boot.rom...)
+- Copy the latest *.rbf from releases/ to the root of the SD card
+- Build boot.rom (see below)
+- Create a folder on the SD card named "SCV" and copy boot.rom to it

 ## How to build boot.rom
-(Placeholder...)
+Acquire these two files:
+- upd7801g.s01 (MD5 sum 635a978fd40db9a18ee44eff449fc126)
+- epochtv.chr (MD5 sum 929617bc739e58e550fe9025cae4158b)

+Concatenate the files to create boot.rom.
+Windows example:

+`COPY /B upd7801g.s01 +epochtv.chr boot.rom`

 ## TODOs
-- Load boot.rom
 - CPU (uPD7801G)
   - LOTS of instructions
   - Set/clear of and skipping on L0/L1 PSW flags